 How To Price Your Fruit Snacks

-One of the most challenging and critical pieces to starting your fruit snacks business is determining how much to charge for your fruit snacks.
+One of the most challenging aspects to starting a fruit snacks business is determining how much to charge for your fruit snacks.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.